 For executing the Will the person must be fully competent, as much as he should not be a minor and should not person of unsound mind.

-The Will has to be in writing and has to state that the person executing the same is making it out of his own free will and in a sound disposing state of mind.
+The Will has to be in writing and has to state that the person executing the same is making it out of his own free will and in a sound disposing of a state of mind.
 It has to be signed by the executor of the Will and has to be attested by two witnesses at least.

-The WILL under law is not required to be compulsory registered.
+The WILL under the law is not required to be compulsory registered.
 It can be executed even on a plain paper and it can be fully valued even if unregistered-it is better but to get it registered.

-In the event of the person desiring WILL to be registered, he has to approach the office of the Sub-registrar and has to be accompanied by the people who have signed as witnesses on the said WILL.
+In the event of the person desiring WILL to be registered, he has to approach the office of the Sub-registrar and has to be accompanied by the people who have signed as witnesses to the said WILL.

-The executors of WILL as well as the attesting witnesses have to put their signatures and thumb impressions in the register maintained by the Sub-registrar.
+The executors of WILL, as well as the attesting witnesses, have to put their signatures and thumb impressions in the register maintained by the Sub-registrar.